-Delegates register and browse exhibition stands
+Delegates log in, network and browse the exhibition area

 Operational effectiveness and good governance are vital for pension stability.
 This interactive session will help trustees assess how well their pension scheme runs, looking at: